 This affair, however, also opens up a way for Barbara to blackmail Sheba once she becomes deeply disappointed by Sheba’s behaviour.
 Only then, the true scandal begins to unravel…

-The film is set in North London and that's where most of the actual filming was done as well (except for the local pub where Barbara and Sheba met which was actually the Crown Tavern in Clerkenwell).
-The area just around North London's biggest park Hampstead Heath is leafy and less touristy than London's usual sights, which I think makes a trip on the Northern Line or the bus C11 even more worthwhile.
+The film is set in North London and that's where most of the actual filming was done as well (except for the local pub where Barbara and Sheba met which was actually the Crown Tavern in Clerkenwell, East London).
+The area just around North London's biggest park Hampstead Heath is leafy and less touristy than London's inner city, which I think makes a trip on the Northern Line or the bus C11 even more worthwhile.

-On the other hand, there are lots of council houses and “below the national average, but above the level of catastrophy” schools as Judi Dench alias Barbara so bitterly describes it.
+On the other hand, there are lots of council houses.
+The students at the local school are “below the national average, but above the level of catastrophy” as Judi Dench alias Barbara so bitterly describes it.

 For instance, there is nothing glamourous about the tunnel next to Gospel Oak Overground station.

-But you’ll immediately recognize it from the film as the place where Sheba and Steven secretly meet for the first time to start their affair.
+But you’ll immediately recognize it from the film as the place where Sheba and 15-year-old pupil Steven secretly meet for the first time to start their affair.

 The most recognizable symbol of the film is a symbol for North London in general: The bench in the Hampstead Heath park, which Barbara regularly escapes to.
 It offers a great view over the city of London.